k33theod/cgi-cpp-get-get/README.md

 # cgi-cpp-get-get

-Simple cpp method get cgi.
+Simple cpp method get post cgi.

 Creates a cpp map object with keys the form input names and values their values.